Uniform Sampling through the Lov\'asz Local Lemma: Running Time Analysis of Algorithm

-\section{Running Time Analysis of Algorithm~\ref{alg:G-prs}}
+\section{Running Time Analysis of Algorithm~\ref{ALG:G-PRS}}

-Obviously when there is no assignment avoiding all bad events, then Algorithm \ref{alg:G-prs} will never halt.
+Obviously when there is no assignment avoiding all bad events, then Algorithm \ref{ALG:G-PRS} will never halt.
 Thus we want to assume some conditions to guarantee a desired assignment.
 However, the optimal condition of Theorem \ref{thm:Shearer} is quite difficult to work under.
-Instead, in this section we will be working under the assumption that Theorem \ref{thm:LLL}'s condition \eqref{eqn:LLL} holds.
+Instead, in this section we will be working under the assumption that the asymmetric LLL condition \eqref{eqn:LLL} holds.
 In fact, to make the presentation clean, we will mostly work with the simpler symmetric case.